TheEpicMan4200/spinninghatsunemiku/README.md

 ### What is it?

-It's a home-made alternative to DesktopMate, using a model I found on Sketchfab!
+It's a home-made alternative to DesktopMate and MateEngine, using a model I found on Sketchfab!

 ### Okay but why?